GeraintHarries/ChangeFileExtension/README.md

 ChangeFileExtension
 ===================

-A script which randomly generates different file extesions for files in a given directory
+A script which randomly generates different file extensions for files in a given directory

 Command to run::